phuoclv264/android_system_core/init/README.md

 init .rc file should additionally contain any actions associated with its service.

-An example is the userdebug logcatd.rc and Android.mk files located in the system/core/logcat directory.
+An example is the logcatd.rc and Android.mk files located in the system/core/logcat directory.
 The LOCAL\_INIT\_RC macro in the Android.mk file places logcatd.rc in /system/etc/init/ during the build process.
 Init loads logcatd.rc during the mount\_all command and